brandalorian/brandalorian/README.md

 and you'll have to be a "beginner" at something new, but thats what life is all about.
 Embrace it!

 # About
 My name is Brandon and I am a software developer based out of Mesa, Arizona.
-I enjoy building projects with modern javascript tools like Stencil.js and Node.js.
+I build full-stack Javascript projects from design to implementation.
+My favorite tools right now are [Stencil.js](https://stenciljs.com/) and [Node.js](https://nodejs.dev/).

 # Current Projects
 I have a handful of projects I am iterating on currently.
 As they are launched they will be listed here.